top of page

 michael.hartung[a.t_))uni-hamburg.de

-I am a PhD student at the Chair of Computational Systems Biology at the University of Hamburg.
-My research interests revolve around regulatory interaction networks.
+I am a PhD student at the Institute for Computational Systems Biology at the University of Hamburg.
 I received a Bachelor's degree in Bioinformatics at the Goethe University in 2018 in Frankfurt, followed by a Master's degree in Bioinformatics at the TUM and LMU in Munich in 2021.
-I finished my Master's thesis creating CADDIE, a web application for drug-repurposing in cancer.
+I finished my Master's thesis by creating CADDIE, a web application for drug-repurposing in cancer.
 In 2019/20, I spent one year at the University of Helsinki.
-During my studies, I was working in different tech startups doing software development and software engineering.
+During my studies, I worked in different tech startups doing software development and engineering.

 Mohammad Bakhtiari